 Head and Neck Angioedema

-Anaphylactoid reactions during membrane exposure: Sudden and potentially life-threatening anaphylactoid reactions have been reported in some patients dialyzed with high-flux membranes (e.g., AN69®) and treated concomitantly with an ACE inhibitor.
-In such patients, dialysis must be stopped immediately, and aggressive therapy for anaphylactoid reactions be initiated.
+Sudden and potentially life-threatening anaphylactoid reactions have occurred in some patients dialyzed with high-flux membranes and treated concomitantly with an ACE inhibitor.
+In such patients, dialysis must be stopped immediately, and aggressive therapy for anaphylactoid reactions must be initiated.
 Symptoms have not been relieved by antihistamines in these situations.
 In these patients, consideration should be given to using a different type of dialysis membrane or a different class of antihypertensive agent.
 Anaphylactoid reactions have also been reported in patients undergoing low-density lipoprotein apheresis with dextran sulfate absorption.

-Rarely, ACE inhibitors have been associated with a syndrome that starts with cholestatic jaundice or hepatitis and progresses to fulminant hepatic necrosis, and (sometimes) death.
+ACE inhibitors have been associated with a syndrome that starts with cholestatic jaundice or hepatitis and progresses to fulminant hepatic necrosis and sometimes death.
 The mechanism of this syndrome is not understood.
-Patients receiving ACE inhibitors who develop jaundice or marked elevations of hepatic enzymes should discontinue the ACE inhibitor and receive appropriate medical follow-up.
+Patients receiving ACE inhibitors who develop jaundice or marked elevations of hepatic enzymes should discontinue the ACE inhibitor and receive appropriate medical treatment.

 Pregnancy Category D